Creativity while Living with Dementia

 Making things by hand can significantly boost people's

-health and happiness.
+health and wellbeing.
 Learning new techniques, experiencing textures and colours

 and sharing activities with a social

-group can all generate a deep sense of satisfaction.
+group can all generate a deep sense of wellbeing and belonging.

 photo